Mesa Verde National Park

 📅 When to Visit: While it may sound tempting to visit Mesa Verde in the off-season to avoid crowds, cliff dwelling tours are not offered during this time.
 Tours are offered from May through October, so I’d recommend visiting during these months.
 Try to avoid the months of June, July, and August, as this is when the park is most crowded.

-🚗 How to Visit: Mesa Verde is easy to reach by car, but is pretty far from most major cities.
+🚗 How to Get There: Mesa Verde is easy to reach by car, but is pretty far from most major cities.
 The park is 4 hours from Albuquerque and nearly 7 hours from both Denver and Phoenix.

 🛏️ Where to Stay: Far View Lodge and Morefield Campground are the two places to stay inside Mesa Verde National Park.
 Outside the park, the nearby town of Cortez, CO offers a plethora of lodging opportunities.